Joozt/KiepAutoHotkey/README.md

  - Close the Magnifier tool (that comes standard with Windows) when Tobii is in foreground

 The Magnifier tool will be started again, when selecting the minimize/exit button from the Tobii page set

+---
+See [KiepProjects](https://github.com/Joozt/KiepProjects) for an overview of all Kiep projects.